Schwartziella fulgida: Description

 The height of the shell attains 2.4 mm.

 Distribution

 This species occurs in the Atlantic Ocean off the Cape Verdes.

 The Mollusca, common name molluscs or mollusks, is a large phylum of invertebrate animals.
-There are around 85,000 recognized extant species of molluscs.
+There are about 85,000 recognized extant species of molluscs.
 Molluscs are highly diverse, not only in size and in anatomical structure, but also in behaviour and in habitat.